 Treatment can also affect your ability to have an orgasm or to ejaculate.
 After prostatectomy you will not ejaculate but can still have an orgasm.
-After external radiotherapy or brachytherapy (see pages 57 to 78), you do not usually produce much semen but can still orgasm.
+After external radiotherapy or brachytherapy, you do not usually produce much semen but can still orgasm.
+Read about radiotherapy on pages 38 to 53.

 Some treatments can reduce your sex drive (libido).
-Hormonal therapy (see pages 80 to 85), which you may have with radiotherapy, lowers your desire to have sex (libido).
+Hormonal therapy, which you may have with radiotherapy, lowers your desire to have sex (libido).
 It may also lower your ability to get and maintain an erection.
+Read about hormonal therapy on pages 54 to 61.

-If you are having sexual difficulties, there are different ED treatments to help you (see pages 110 to 114).
+If you are having sexual difficulties, there are different ED treatments to help you (see pages 97 to 99).